 Who is in charge of the organizations my student joins?

 Every chapter has students (often Juniors and Seniors) who serve as officers as well as advisors (at least one of which is Truman State University faculty/staff ).
-These students and advisors are supported by the Greek Advisory Board, which is made up of the Faculty/Staff Advisor for each governing council as well as University staff who are responsible for oversight of the entire Greek community.
+These students and advisors are supported by the FSL Advisory Board, which is made up of the Faculty/Staff Advisor for each governing council as well as University staff who are responsible for oversight of the entire Fraternity and Sorority community.